 “The choice is yours on how you want to handle your loan process,” Gendels says.

 2. What’s a portfolio loan?

 Banks offer a variety of home loans.
-You may hear the term “portfolio” or “saleable” when you are doing your research, A saleable mortgage means the bank or mortgage lender will likely sell the loan (for example, to Fannie Mae or Freddie Mac).
+You may hear the term “portfolio” or “saleable” when you are doing your research.
+A saleable mortgage means the bank or mortgage lender will likely sell the loan (for example, to Fannie Mae or Freddie Mac).

 That’s not the case with a portfolio lender or portfolio loan.

-4. Can a building be pre-approved?
+4. Can a building be pre-qualified?

 - Whether it is a co-op or condominium